Quebec Bridge Collapse

 On June 15, 1907 an inspecting engineer noted that two girders of the anchor was misaligned by a quarter of an inch.
 Cooper called this a “not serious” problem.
 In the inspection report in August, 1907, it was noted that the girders had moved out alignment a bit more and “appeared bent”.
 Although this condition was a bit more concerning, the work continued.

 On August 27, 1907 the warning bells finally went off when the inspection team headed by Norman McLure, noted that, over the weekend, the girders had shifted a “couple of inches” and were more obviously bent.
 The engineers on site decided to send McLure to New York to consult directly with Cooper.
-B. A. Yenser, a senior engineer on site for Pheonix, agreed that the problem was serious enough to warrant the trip.
+B. A. Yenser, a senior engineer on site for Pheonix, agreed that the problem was serious enough to call for the trip.
 There was a telephone at the construction site, but phoning Cooper was deemed not wise because the phone was on a party line and the wrong ears might be listening in.
 And they certainly did not want to alarm any one.

 At 5:32 PM on the 29th of August, while McLure was making his way back from New York, all hell broke loose at the construction site when the girders trembled with a grinding noise and gave way.
-The bridge structure plunged over 150 feet taking with it the lives of 75 workers.
+The Quebec Bridge structure plunged over 150 feet taking with it the lives of 75 workers.